The now of work: How TomTom is giving TomTom'ers what they need today

 The same can be said of TomTom’ers and their work lives.
 A job is just a job until purpose is injected into it.
 And, as Arne-Christian mentions, “the more value in that job, it’s going to define your life.”

-Through the likes of W@TT and the Leadership Foundation, as well as the purpose to engineer the first real-time map, TomTom’ers can answer the all-important questions: “Who do I really want to be right now?
+With work flexibility and the Leadership Foundation, as well as the purpose to engineer the first real-time map, TomTom’ers can answer the all-important questions: “Who do I really want to be right now?
 What do I want to be known for not just in the future but in the present?
 What’s the kind of work environment that I’d excel in?”

 Don’t wait for the solution to show itself.
 Take a step closer to TomTom today.
 Work in a way that’s right for you.
 Find the answers that you’re looking for now.

 Do you want to become a TomTom'er and find your impact?

 TomTom's Leadership Foundation: Encouraging leadership at every level

 How TomTom is redesigning its workspaces to suit everyone’s needs

 Work flexibility – everyone wants it and everyone needs it